Entries linking to short-lived

-Meaning "having an insufficient quantity" is from 1690s.
-Meaning "rude" is attested from late 14c.
-Meaning "easily provoked" is from 1590s; perhaps the notion is of being "not long in tolerating."
+Of memories from mid-14c.
+The sense of "not up to a required standard or amount" is from late 14c.; that of "not far enough to reach the mark" is by 1540s, in archery; that of "having an insufficient quantity" is from 1690s.
+The meaning "rude, curt, abrupt" is attested from late 14c.
+The meaning "easily provoked" is from 1590s; perhaps the notion is of being "not long in tolerating."

-Short fuse in figurative sense of "quick temper" first attested 1968.
-To fall short is from archery.
+Short rib "asternal rib, one of the lower ribs," which are in general shorter than the upper ones, is from c.
+1400.
+Short fuse in the figurative sense of "quick temper" is attested by 1951.
 Short run "relatively brief period of time" is from 1879.
-Short story first recorded 1877.
-Short cut is from 1580s, from cut (n.) in the sense "passage, course, or way straight across" (1570s).
-To make short work of "dispose of quickly" is first attested 1570s.
+Short story for "work of prose fiction shorter than a novel" is recorded by 1877.
+To make short work of "dispose of quickly" is attested from 1570s.
 Phrase short and sweet is from 1530s.
 To be short by the knees (1733) was to be kneeling; to be short by the head (1540s) was to be beheaded.

 Meaning "to make a residence, dwell" is from c.
 1200.
 Meaning "express in one's life" (live a lie) is from 1540s.
 Intensified sense "have life abundantly, make full use of life's opportunities" is from c.
 1600.
 Related: Lived; living.